CALIFORNIA DEP. OF PUBLIC HEALTH

 I used this platform as a guideline for the new layout as its familiarity would reduce the burden of enrollment for new users.

-I used the official eligibility requirements to inform the application's information architecture, which also helped to standardize the application process itself.
+So I used the official PrEP-AP eligibility requirements listed online to inform the application's information architecture, which also helped to standardize the application process itself.

 How might we prevent backlog-causing minor errors earlier?